EAllaucaD/foreign_exchange/readme.md

 This Python project uses Docker and a currency conversion API, providing an automated and scalable solution for performing currency conversions.
 Docker ensures the portability and consistency of the development environment, while the API allows access to up-to-date exchange rates.
 This tool is ideal for financial, commercial applications or any environment that requires accurate and timely conversions between different currencies.
 Why this program fills a need

+This application complies with the basic principle of microservice.

     Efficiency: Automates the currency conversion process, eliminating the need for repetitive manual calculations.
     Accuracy: Uses an updated API to ensure accurate and reliable exchange rates.
     Portability: Encapsulation in Docker ensures that the program runs consistently on various systems and platforms.